ansible-collections/ibm_zos_ims/docs/source/configuration.rst

 Step 5: Run a playbook
 ======================

-.. dropdown:: The following section discusses how to run an run an Ansible playbook ... (expand for more)
+.. dropdown:: The following section discusses how to run an Ansible playbook ... (expand for more)
     :color: primary
     :icon: command-palette